EddyMcNut/uc-intg-onkyo-avr/docs/architecture.md

 1. The command is sent immediately (non-blocking)
 2. The AVR processes the command
 3. The AVR sends back one or more state update events
-4. The CommandReceiver processes these events asynchronously
+4. `CommandReceiver` processes these events asynchronously
 5. Entity attributes are updated in the UI

 This differs from a synchronous request-response model where you would wait for a specific response after each command.